-You have just requested an Uber ride to take you to your next destination.
-After waiting a couple of minutes, your Uber driver arrives, you get in the vehicle, and your trip begins.
-Everything appears to be going fine when all of a sudden, another vehicle crashes into the vehicle you are being transported in.
-Not only are you startled, you begin to feel pain from the impact.
-Dazed and confused, you find out you have been injured from the car accident.
-You are then taken to a hospital and are informed you need surgery.
-Do you have to pay for this?
+Imagine this: you've just requested an Uber ride and your driver is now taking you to your next destination.
+Everything appears to be going smoothly when suddenly, another car crashes into yours.
+Not only are you shocked, but you start to feel pain from the impact.
+Dazed, you discover you've been injured in the car accident.
+As you're being taken to the hospital you start to wonder, do you have to pay for this?
+What if you don't have health insurance?
 What are your options?

 What if the Uber Driver Caused the Accident?

-In the event that your Uber driver caused the accident, whether it was due to speeding, being distracted, or any other negligence, you would file a claim against the Uber’s insurance, James River Insurance Company (or in Texas, Progressive Insurance).
+In the event that your Uber driver caused the accident, whether it was due to speeding, being distracted, or any other form of negligence, you can file a claim against Uber’s insurance, James River Insurance Company (or in Texas, Progressive Insurance).
 According to Uber, Uber (through their insurance company) covers at least $1 million in liability coverage when their drivers are at-fault in a car accident while they are transporting a passenger.

 - The ambulance or helicopter ride to the hospital